unionlabs/union/docs/docs/06_joining_the_testnet/index.md

 Once we see that you've produced blocks for 24 hours, you will have completed the onboarding process.
 You will receive a notification from us confirming the completion of your onboarding.

+## State Sync

+If the network has undergone a binary upgrade or has produced many blocks since genesis, you may find joining with [State Sync](./state_sync) to be easiest.

+## Public Endpoints

+We also maintain a list of [Public Endpoints](./public_endpoints).

 ## Feedback

 If you have any questions or concerns about becoming a testnet validator, please check out our [FAQ](./faq)